See video where I talk to Clint’s family in the next paragraph:

 Looking for Clues

-The family remembered conversations they had with Clint and said Clint had told them before he went missing that there was a guy that was following him.
+The family told me they remembered conversations they had with Clint and said Clint had told them before he went missing that there was a guy that was following him.
 Clint knew who the guy was because Clint was seeing the guy’s live-in girlfriend and figured that was why the guy was following him.
 The family added they knew about it because they had seen Clint with the girlfriend.
 Clint also told the family that the guy sent him a note and had burned down a pier, near his home, as a warning to stay away from the girlfriend.
 What the note said is unknown.
 They believe that that incident may have something to do with Clint’s disappearance.

 One of the first things that was brought up to me was the discrepancy with Clint’s whereabouts.
-The deputy told the family that Clint made a phone call at 2:30 p.m. on May 24 from Moss Bluff.
+The family told me that the deputy told then that Clint made a phone call at 2:30 p.m. on May 24 from Moss Bluff.
 An entry in the Montgomery County Police Reporter states, “the mobile home at that location was a total loss and shortly after the fire it was reported that Clinton William Miller, who lived in that mobile home, had not been seen by friends and relatives since the day prior to the fire on May 24th.”
 A person told the family that he saw Clint on Sunday, May 24 and he was helping him stack bags by Potter’s Place, in preparation for possible flooding.
 Another person came forward and stated they receiving a phone call from Clint on May 25, and they told the family that Clint had gone to a friend’s house.
 Then another person told the family they picked Clint up when they saw him walking down the rode and they both went to the friend’s house, and that early the next morning, around 3 a.m. on Monday, May 25.
 Clint got a phone call and he said he had to leave, and he left.

 Det.
 Knox told the family that Clint’s phone was on till May 27, two days after the fire, and the last ping was at Sunday, May 27 at 5:52 p.m.